cbitter78/What-I-am-Learning/books/design_it.md

 > Ideas are great but if you can’t transfer them from your brain into someone else’s brain, then your ideas are useless.
 Making ideas real gives us a way to share them but also provides an opportunity for testing an idea.

 Keeling, Michael.
-Design It!: From Programmer to Software Architect (The Pragmatic Programmers) (p.
-41).
-Pragmatic Bookshelf.
-Kindle Edition.

-Keeling, Michael.
 Design It!: From Programmer to Software Architect (The Pragmatic Programmers) Pragmatic Bookshelf.
 Kindle Edition.